Properly Cleaning Up Plugin Resources on QGIS Shutdown

 except (TypeError, RuntimeError):

-pass # Already disconnected or never connected
+pass # Acceptable: already disconnected or never connected

 for action in self.actions: